jeandrek/do-it/README.md

 A variable reference is simply a symbol (identifier) that is the name of the variable to be referenced.

 ### Procedure applications
-A procedure application takes the form `(<procedure name> <arguments>)`. \<procedure name\> is always symbol that is the name of a procedure.
+A procedure application takes the form `(<operator> <operands>)`. \<operator\> is always symbol that is the name of a procedure.
 (Like LISP, do-it has seperate namespaces for variables and procedures.)
-The \<arguments\> can be any type of expression, and they are passed as arguments to the procedure.
+The \<operands\> can be any type of expression, and their values are passed as arguments to the procedure.

 Do-it is call-by-value, so all the arguments are evaluated, then pushed onto the stack, and then the procedure is called.